-What’s the best way to get the cheapest rates and best auto loan for you?
+What’s the best way to get the cheapest rates on an auto loan?
 Here’s what you’ll need to know.

 How do I get approved for an auto loan?

 The first thing creditors will check (aside from your income) is your credit score, so you want to ensure yours is accurate.
-Errors are fairly common on credit reports, so request a free copy of your credit report from annualcreditreport.com and dispute any errors, if needed.
+Errors are fairly common on credit reports, so request a free copy of your credit report from a free credit reporting service and dispute any errors, if needed.
 If you don’t need a car right away, take some time to boost your credit score into the 750+ range, which is where you want to be to get the best auto loan rates.

 Next, shop around for rates at banks and credit unions, both local and online.
 Try to do all of your shopping within a 14-day period, because each credit inquiry will be recorded on your credit report as hard credit pulls.
 Normally these will drop your score by a few points each, but if you complete them all within a 14-day period, they’ll be recorded as a single credit pull on your report and you’ll minimize any damage to your credit score.